NikhilYadav21/Analysis-Amazon-Sales/README.md

 Hello everyone,

 I am excited to share with you my project on Amazon sales data analysis!
-As part of my internship with iNeuron, I had the opportunity to work on this project and gain valuable insights into analyzing sales data.
+As part of my internship with unified pvt ltd., I had the opportunity to work on this project and gain valuable insights into analyzing sales data.

 In this project, I used Python to analyze Amazon sales data and created visualizations to better understand trends and patterns.
 I also used machine learning algorithms to make predictions about future sales.